Codecademy/docs/content/html/concepts/tags/terms/span/span.md

 - Inline styling with the `style` attribute.
 - Creating custom property values with the `data-*` attribute.

-This tag should only be used whenenver there is no [semantic element](https://www.codecademy.com/resources/docs/html/semantic-html) to use instead.
+This tag should only be used whenever there is no [semantic element](https://www.codecademy.com/resources/docs/html/semantic-html) to use instead.

 ## Example